Gurjit7966/Weather-App-main/README.md

 ## Feedback

 Your feedback is invaluable!
-If you have any questions, suggestions, or need assistance, feel free to reach out.
+If you have any questions, suggestions, feel free to reach out.
 We'd love to hear how Weather-App is helping you stay weather-wise.

----

-Start using Weather-App today and never let unexpected weather catch you off guard!